matinfazli/pioneer-games/docs/intro.md

 These are the main features of the system:

-- Select and move hundreds of units around a map
+- Select and move thousands of units around a map
 - Units avoid each other and the environment
 - Different types of units with separate logic
-- Create formations (e.g. grid or circle)
-- Units have a task queue (e.g. “Move to location” and then “Gather resource”)
+- Top-Down camera and free camera mode with LOD logic

 ## Limitations

 Here are some of the main limitations of the system:

 - Movement is only possible on a flat ground (no Z-axis movement)
-- Up to 1000 units with stable fps
+- Up to 10.000 units with stable fps